contractlevel/sbt/README.md

      - `symbol`: The token symbol (e.g., "SBT").
      - `contractURI`: The contract URI for token metadata (e.g., "https://ipfs.io/ipfs/<CID>/").
      - `whitelistEnabled`: Initial whitelist status (`true` or `false`).
+     - `nativeUsdFeed`: The address of the native/USD Chainlink price feed.
-   - The deployer becomes the initial owner.
+     - `owner`: The address that becomes the owner of the contract.
+     - `admins`: An array of addresses given the admin role.

 2. **Owner Setup**: